michaelnabil230/face-recognition/README.md

 ## Install requirements:

-To install the requirements
+To install the requirements, run the following command:

 ```bash
 pip install -r requirements.txt
 ```

-## How to run as serve ?
+## How to run as a server?

+To run the application as a server, use the following command:

 ```bash
 flask run
 ```

-Flask api will be hosted 5000 port
+The Flask API will be hosted on port 5000.

 ### Endpoints

 - /api/compare-faces

-## How to run as command line ?
+## How to run from the command line?

-To run the app with this command line
+To run the application from the command line, use the following command:

-**Note**: Very important change the arguments with your images for you
+**Note: It is important to replace the arguments with the URLs or file paths of your own images.**

 ```bash
 python3 command_line.py -o=https://example.com/original.jpg -u=https://example.com/unknown.jpg